zeisscai/SGHPC-Panel/Development_Documentation.md

 ### Go
 - Adhere to [Go's official style guide](https://golang.org/doc/effective_go.html).
-- Use lowercase with underscores for variables, functions, and package names (snake_case).
+- Use camelCase for variables, functions, and package names.
 - Comments with `//` or `/* */`.
 - Handle errors using the `errors` package; document all functions briefly.
+- Use `fmt` for formatting and `log` for logging.

 ### Vue
 - Component names in PascalCase (e.g., `TableComponent`).